Revised June 1, 2006

 If planned credit or non-credit courses will be offered outside KSU's assigned geographic jurisdiction area, as a part of the sponsored project, copies of the draft proposal will be provided to the Associate Dean of Continuing Education as early in the development process as possible.

-Division of Continuing Education program administrators will assist faculty in establishing communications with other Regents institutions, or certain other outside entities, near the proposed location(s) of the offering, which will likely result in written support for the project as required by the Board of Regents.
+K-State Global Campus program administrators will assist faculty in establishing communications with other Regents institutions, or certain other outside entities, near the proposed location(s) of the offering, which will likely result in written support for the project as required by the Board of Regents.

 Such communications may occasionally result, however, in proposals for inter-institutional cooperation.
 Proposals will be reviewed by the Council of Chief Academic Officers (COCAO) prior to approval by the Board of Regents.
 COCAO and Board approval are not required prior to submission of the proposal for funding, but are required before the courses can be advertised or offered.